NRCHKB/node-red-contrib-homekit-bridged/README.md

 ### Bridge

 The Bridge node is a configuration node (means it will be not visible in a flow like other nodes) which will be added from within the service node.
-It creates the _bridge_ that HomeKit application sees, i.e. the device that is added to the Apple Home app by the user.
+It creates the _bridge_ that HomeKit application sees, i.e., the device that is added to the Apple Home app by the user.
 All accessories behind a bridge node will be added automatically.

 <details><summary>Configuration fields:</summary>